How Big is an Acre Visually?

 Typically, in the US, it takes over an acre to feed each person, based on current dietary and agricultural practices.
 There is not enough land for land-intensive diets, such as those currently practiced in the United States, to be applied globally.

 There are plenty of things that can be done with one acre of land, from renewable energy production to food production, to other projects to meet human needs in a sustainable way.
-The yield of a site is theoretically unlimited, or limited only by your imagination.
+The yield of a site is theoretically unlimited or limited only by your imagination.